-Readership of this blog is continuing to rise, we thought we’d take a moment to explain who writes this blog and where we are coming from.
-In a nutshell, Lighthouse Analyst Relations is a group of former analysts that helps global providers of high technology solutions to track and improve their rapport with influential analysts around the world.
+Readership of this blog is continuing to rise, it’s time to take a moment to explain who writes this blog and where we are coming from.
+In a nutshell, Duncan Chapple is a former analyst that helps global providers of high technology solutions to track and improve their rapport with influential analysts around the world.

 What do analysts influence?